Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 ## TLS Mounting

-* We will be mounting the TLS on the **Back right corner of the AltMill**, next to the tool rack.
+We will be mounting the TLS on the **back right corner of the AltMill**, next to the tool rack.
 If you have an MK1 with dust covers, you will need to mount under them.

 1. Put the TLS base and body together.